YuriiDorosh/after-installing-Debian-based-Linux-distributions/README.md

-# This repository was created for my needs, but I give access to anyone who wants to use it and add to it.
+# This repository was created for my needs, but I give access to anyone who wants to use it and adding something to it.
 Here you will not find 100% system setup, but only what I need when reinstalling the Ubuntu OS.

 # Contents:
 - [Update packages](#update-packages)